dalesgit/wiki-vim/pages/pacific-cruise-viza-electronic.md

 verification of payment failed.
 1/23 .
 Temporary app id required to complete the application: NZ2569622IDB

+I'm thinking I may have been foolish to have chased the online applications.
+Going through the app on the phone felt like it did with the Australian application.
+I have submitted pictures and vital personal information.
+I hope it doesn't betray me.
+Tue Jan 21 07:12:15 PM EST 2025 (":.!date") :technical: #technical

 ## Travel info
 Booking Number

 2Q3LDN

 Stateroom Type

 C

 Stateroom Number

 1075